How to identify and avoid Bitcoin scams

 - Inability to see or verify their public mining address and ownership

-- New website (look it up with archive.org)
+- A new website (look it up with archive.org)

 - High referral commissions